erikkubica/netlime/README.md

 Sections are parts of your page.
 You can have sections where content changes only once per month/week/day/year.
 Some of them changes content hourly.
 So why to not cache only pars that are changing its content rarely.
 This will prevent to execute loops, queries, printing outputs and more, each time the user visits the page.

+[-!-] Caching of section is template specific.
+You can enable cache for section on templace XY, but you can disable caching of same section on Template XS. [-!-]

 Lets say a example from https://www.netlime.eu content inside head html tag is cached.
 I call this section "head" where caching is enabled.
 Until I don't change site title, meta, and others...
 I don't need from wordpress